saleae/gitbook-articles/what-is-a-logic-analyzer.md

 ### Why Would You Need a Logic Analyzer?

+Oscilloscopes can measure digital signals in much the same way but are limited by the number of channels available.
+An oscilloscope is the right tool for measuring how the voltage between two points in a circuit varies or fluctuates over time.

-Logic analyzers can be extremely useful for testing, debugging, and characterizing digital circuits.
-While an oscilloscope can accomplish the same purpose of measuring and displaying digital signals, logic analyzers generally offer more channels at a lower cost.
+However, logic analyzers can be extremely useful for testing, debugging, and characterizing digital circuits with several advantages over oscilloscopes:

-A logic analyzer will allow you to measure the time between events, which can help you characterize a system's behavior, measure setup and hold times, or allow you to determine when events, like interrupts, might be occurring in your design.
-By toggling general purpose input/output \(GPIO\) pins on a microcontroller at certain times, you can measure how often and how long your processor is in a sleep state, consuming excess power in a critical section, or holding on to shared resources.

-If you are presented with a piece of undocumented hardware and want to characterize its behavior, a logic analyzer can assist you in reverse engineering the piece of unknown digital circuitry.
-By analyzing the inputs and outputs of a system, you can begin to understand its function and purpose.

-### Conclusion

-Logic analyzers are invaluable pieces of test equipment that can make testing digital hardware much easier.
-Most include the ability to capture multiple signals simultaneously and analyze various digital communication protocols.
-While portable logic analyzers are still quite common, PC-based analyzers are becoming more popular as personal computers are able to keep up with the demands of receiving and processing large amounts of captured signal data.
-If you find yourself debugging a custom digital logic circuit, a microcontroller board, or digital communication bus, a logic analyzer is the perfect tool for the job.
+ * More channels than an oscilloscope
+ * Characterize the output of a digital circuit (e.g. FPGAs)
+ * Debug complex embedded firmware by toggling general purpose input/output \(GPIO\) pins
+ * Quickly measure and decode various digital protocols
+ * PC-based logic analyzers can be great for debugging in the field

+Looking for some logic analyzers?
+Check out the intuitive, PC-based [logic analyzers by Saleae](https://www.saleae.com/).